-Ryan's point being: if you don't let your sniping colleagues have the satisfaction of seeing you hurt and panicking, they'll eventually move on to another target.
+Ryan's point is: If you don't let your sniping colleagues have the satisfaction of seeing you hurt and panicking, they'll eventually move on to another target.

 This is assuming, of course, you choose to stick it out in a toxic work environment where you have to deal with childish treatment from supposedly adult coworkers.

-And if you're unsure whether your workplace culture is toxic or safe, then rate your current office with the checklist on this piece: 10 Signs Your Workplace is Toxic.
+And if you're unsure whether your workplace culture is toxic or safe, then rate your current office with the checklist in this piece: 10 Signs Your Workplace is Toxic.